-You can eat the flowers and any side shoots that grow, but they may become bitter, as many plants do after they go to seed.
+You can eat the flowers themselves, along with and any side shoots that grow.
+Just remember that they may become bitter, as many plants do after they go to seed.

 You could use broccoli leaves in a salad, or steam them just like spinach.
 You can even eat the stems of broccoli if you want!

 Just be sure to avoid eating the seeds and roots of a broccoli plant, which are poisonous.